Skip to main content

 In the example shown below, Guybrush is shown to be overloaded in October with 92 hours in total.

-Clicking the + sign next to the resources name reveals the projects the resource is assigned to, clicking the project shows the actual tasks assigned as well.
+Clicking the + sign next to the resource's name reveals the projects the resource is assigned to, clicking the project shows the actual tasks assigned as well.

 Notice how the hours are aggregated from the individual tasks to project and then to the overall work assigned to the resource.